juniorgasparotto/SysCommand/readme.md

 ## <a name="presentation-how-it-works" />How does it work?

-It works as an automatic command lines, leaving the programmer focused on business rules of your application.
+It works like an automated command-line parser, allowing the programmer to focus on the business rules of your application.

 In addition, he has a feature to simulate a command prompt within the own Visual Studio, eliminating the need to test your application outside of the development environment.